StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 Scripts containing the clips are stored by chapter.

-For some chapters, special introductory notebooks have been included (e.g. `intro-R-users` in notebooks/00 and `intro-stan-languagw` in notebooks/03).

-Scripts that generate important figures in the book are in the `figures` subdirectory in each chapter.
-The figures themselves are stored, again by chapter, in the `plots` directory.

 Models and Pluto notebooks directories are also organized by chapter.

+Special introductory notebooks have been included in `notebooks/intros`, e.g.
+`intro-stan/intro-stan-01.jl` and `intro-R-users/distributions.jl`.

+Scripts that generate important figures in the book are in the `plots` subdirectory, again store by chapter.
+The figures also right there with extension `/png`.

 ## Status